richjoslin/RichUnityPooling/README.md

 System for managing GameObject pooling to improve Unity performance by reducing the frequency and amount of GameObject instantiation and destruction.

 ## Usage Tips
-* Create a Layer named Poolers.
-This can be used to hide objects while they're pooled.
+* Create a Layer named Poolers and hide that layer from cameras to hide any objects while they're pooled.
+The pool manager will automatically detect the Poolers layer.